AztlanEngineering/swatch-documentation/docs/colors.examples.md

 title: Usage
 ---

-### Lets see some
----
-id: colors.examples
-title: Usage
----

 We write most of the examples with **x** variable but you need to know that all the examples work with **y** and **z** variables as well.
 You can test them yourself.

 ---

 ### background color